 The Ohio Department of Natural Resources, the Ohio State Fair, the Ohio Renaissance Festival, and the Armstrong Air and Space Museum support Ohio public libraries summer programs with free incentives for Ohio SLP participants.
 Any Ohio public library may distribute these incentives.
 Availability of statewide incentives is announced on Ohio library listservs including Library Youth Services, OPLINlist, and SmLibs.

-Ohio Renaissance Festival coupon order forms and Armstrong Museum coupons are now available for 2019.
-Contact firstname.lastname@example.org to access these incentives.
+Ohio State Fair coupons, Ohio Renaissance Festival coupon order forms, and Armstrong Museum coupons are now available for 2019.
+If you work at an Ohio public library that will distribute any or all of these incentives, contact firstname.lastname@example.org to obtain them.

 Check out a wide variety of Resources to help you plan and present your SLP.
 Be an advocate and share the benefits of summer reading using Research and Best Practices.
 Learn how libraries can support the well-being of children and end child hunger in Ohio by participating in the Summer Food Service Program.